rhysd/action-setup-vim/CONTRIBUTING.md

 ## Testing

-For validation for inputs and outputs, run unit tests:
+For testing validation for inputs and outputs, run unit tests:

 ```
 $ npm run test
 ```

-Tests for installation logic are done in [CI workflow][ci] in E2E testing manner.
-There is no unit test yet, but all combinations are tested on CI triggered by `push` and `pull_request` events.
+Tests for installation logic are done in [CI workflows][ci] in E2E testing manner.
+All combinations of inputs are tested on the workflows triggered by `push` and `pull_request` events.

 After building and running `action-setup-vim` action, the workflow verifies the post conditions with [post_action_check.ts](./scripts/post_action_check.ts).